Sorry, there are no events.

 In a state that focuses on community and the rural economy, “Buy Local” has become the anthem of Vermont.
 With so much abundance within the Waterbury region alone, “Feast Local” is our uncommon manifesto.

-Wake up to a fresh cup at Green Mountain Coffee Roasters Café & Visitor Center, in the heart of the Village of Waterbury’s historic neighborhood.
-Located in a meticulously restored 1875 rail station, the café offers an extensive menu of coffee, espresso, and blended drinks.
-Pause at the exhibit for a self-guided tour of coffee’s long journey “From Bean to Cup” and shop for a wide assortment of K-cups and brewing accessories.
-In warmer weather, take a rest on the shaded porch – if your timing is right, you may even catch the Amtrak “Vermonter” as it rumbles in for its stop.
+Find the Green Mountain Coffee Roasters Café & Visitor Center in a meticulously restored 1875 rail station.
+Grab your coffee drink, read about coffee’s long journey “From Bean to Cup,” and shop for a wide assortment of K-cups and accessories.
+If your timing is right, you may even catch the Amtrak “Vermonter” as it rumbles in for its stop.

-To sample another coffee option, visit Vermont Artisan Coffee & Tea, a small coffee roaster crafting fresh coffee daily.
-Visit their new European style coffee bar, taste a variety of special roasts or attend their School of Coffee to learn to roast and brew your very own blend!
+Stowe Street Cafe and Hender’s Bake Shop both offer exquisite home-made baked goods, breakfast items, and lunch options.
+Vermont Artisan Coffee & Tea is a small coffee roaster crafting fresh coffee daily.
+Visit their European style coffee bar or attend their School of Coffee to learn to roast and brew your very own blend!

 Dubbed the "Happiest Place in Vermont,” the Ben & Jerry’s Factory hosts 30-minute guided tours, concluding with a generous sample of the flavor of the day.
 Want more?
 Visit the scoop shop.
 If you’ve just finished dinner in the village on a summer evening, find The Udder Guys ice cream tricycle scooping up at the intersection of Stowe and South Main streets.